 If you have a hunting dog then chances are that he already has been trained to follow commands, but if you have a pup or a rescue dog then it’s always ideal to get them started with the basics as soon as possible.

 The training collar is very effective in teaching your dogs what they are allowed and not allowed to do.
-It will give them guidance in order for them not to cross boundaries that they know of but may not really understand that well.
+It will guide for them not to cross boundaries that they know of but may not understand well.

 How do you train a dog with a shock collar?

 The best way to train a dog with a shock collar is to ignore what the dog does 50% of the time.

 The training technique used in this situation is called “clicker training.”
 This strategy involves rewarding your dog for good behaviors.
 By clicking the clicker (a small hand-held device you can purchase at any pet store), then rewarding it with food, praise, or playtime, you can teach your canine companion good behaviors over bad ones.

 And because ignoring behavior works better than punishing for bad behaviors (constantly removing an animal’s happiness goes against their natural desire for interaction) this is one of our favorite strategies.